 To construct a simplified morphological model to calculate descriptive parameters, convert the image to binary by clicking on Process followed by Binary and choose the Make Binary option [1].
 Skeletonize the binary image by clicking Process, Binary and Skeletonize [2].
-2.14.1.
+3.6.1.
 SCREEN: Apply the Make Binary command from the menu.
-2.14.2.
+3.6.2.
 SCREEN: Use the Skeletonize function from the binary options.

 Then group all skeleton pixels by selecting Analyze followed by Skeleton and Analyze Skeleton (2D/3D) (Skeleton-2-D-3D) function [1].
-Simplify the analysis by using the MiNA (M-I-N-A) tool to calculate nine descriptive parameters in the skeletonized image [2].
+Simplify the analysis by using the MiNA (ˈmiːnə) tool to calculate nine descriptive parameters in the skeletonized image [2].

 SCREEN: The skeleton pixels are being grouped using Analyze Skeleton (2D/3D) function.